Comparative Study: Amazon.com And Industry Competitors In Broadline Retail Industry

 -

-The Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $38.55 Billion is 5.23x above the industry average, highlighting stronger profitability and robust cash flow generation.
+The company exhibits higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $38.55 Billion, which is 5.23x above the industry average, implying stronger profitability and robust cash flow generation.

 -

-The company has higher gross profit of $88.9 Billion, which indicates 5.46x above the industry average, indicating stronger profitability and higher earnings from its core operations.
+The gross profit of $88.9 Billion is 5.46x above that of its industry, highlighting stronger profitability and higher earnings from its core operations.

 -

-The company's revenue growth of 10.49% is notably higher compared to the industry average of 10.33%, showcasing exceptional sales performance and strong demand for its products or services.
+The company's revenue growth of 10.49% exceeds the industry average of 10.33%, indicating strong sales performance and market outperformance.

 Debt To Equity Ratio